torvalds/linux/Documentation/scsi/bnx2fc.rst

 Operating FCoE using bnx2fc
 ===========================
-Broadcom FCoE offload through bnx2fc is full stateful hardware offload that cooperates with all interfaces provided by the Linux ecosystem for FC/FCoE and SCSI controllers.
+Broadcom FCoE offload through bnx2fc is full stateful hardware offload that cooperates with all interfaces provided by the GNU/Linux ecosystem for FC/FCoE and SCSI controllers.
 As such, FCoE functionality, once enabled is largely transparent.
 Devices discovered on the SAN will be registered and unregistered automatically with the upper storage layers.